-At the beginning Learn About CMS Headless Development covered headless content delivery and why it should be used.
+At the beginning, Learn About CMS Headless Development covered headless content delivery and why it is used.
 Then Getting Started with AEM Headless as a Cloud Service described AEM Headless in the context of your own project.

 In the previous document of the AEM headless journey, Path to Your First Experience Using AEM Headless, you then learned the steps needed to implement your first project.
-After reading it you should:
+After reading it, you can do the following:

 This article builds on those fundamentals so you understand how to prepare your own AEM headless project.

-Data Modeling is a very large field, as it is used when developing Relational Databases.
-There are many books, and online sources of information, available.
+Data Modeling is a large field, as it is used when developing Relational Databases.
+There are many books and online sources of information available.

-We will only consider the aspects that are of interest when modeling data for use with AEM Headless.
+This journey only considers the aspects that are of interest when modeling data for use with AEM Headless.

 It’s a big, bad world out there.

-Maybe, maybe not, but it’s certainly a big complicated world out there and data modeling is used to define a simplified representation of a very (very) small sub-section, using the specific information that is needed for a certain purpose.
+Maybe, but maybe not.
+It is certainly a complicated world out there and data modeling is used to define a simplified representation of a very (very) small subsection, using the specific information that is needed for a certain purpose.

-As AEM deals with content, we refer to Data Modeling as Content Modeling.
+As AEM deals with content, this journey refers to Data Modeling as Content Modeling.

 There are many Schools, but they all have various things in common:

-Even in such a small example the list can seem endless.
-But if you simply want your application to perform a simple task, you need to limit the information to the essentials.
+Even in such a small example, the list can seem endless.
+But if you only want your application to perform a simple task, limit the information to the essentials.

 For example, advertising special events for all schools in the area:

-What you want to describe are referred to as Entities - basically the “things” that we want to store information about.
+What you want to describe is referred to as Entities - basically the “things” that you want to store information about.

-The information that we want to store about them are the Attributes (properties), such as Name, and Qualifications for the teachers.
+The information that you want to store about them are the Attributes (properties), such as Name, and Qualifications for the teachers.

 Then there are various Relationships between the entities.
 For example, usually a school only has one head teacher, and many teachers (and usually the head teacher is also a teacher).